shieldgenerator7/DnD-Stories/Wyl/Wyl Magic System.md

 When you want to cast a spell, follow these instructions.

 1. Choose the spell to cast
-2. Spend any amount of mana
+2. Calculate the wyl requirement of the spell
-3. Convert the mana to wyl
+3. Spend the necessary mana
-4. Determine if you cast the spell
-5. Account for a target’s magic resist
+4. Account for a target’s magic resist

 ### 1. Choose the spell to cast

 Choose a spell you know or have prepared ahead of time, with permission from the DM.

 You must meet the requirements for the spell, if any.
 These requirements can include having a high level in the spell’s Magic Genera.
 For example, you must a high enough level in Charm to cast Mass Charm.
 Some spells require a material component in addition to your focus.
 For example, you must be holding a bird feather to cast Flight.

+Choose the options for the spell, such as what area to target, or which creatures to target.

+### 2. Calculate the wyl requirement of the spell

+Each spell has a wyl requirement formula to work out how much wyl it costs with the options you chose.
+Use that to determine its wyl requirement.

+Alternatively, you can use the default options listed on the top of the spell, which also lists the default wyl requirement.
+Note that the default wyl requirement assumes the most expensive version of the spell at those options (ex: it assumes you always cast the spell at max range).

-### 2. Spend any amount of mana
+### 3. Spend the necessary mana

+Calculate how much mana you have to spend to output that much wyl for that spell.
+Use your base ratio multiplied by any bonus ratios you have for the specific spell, its Magic Genus, and its tags.

-Spend any amount of mana from your mana pool.
+Spend that amount of mana from your mana pool.
 Some creatures can pull mana from other sources and spend that too.

-### 3. Convert the mana to wyl

-Use your base ratio multiplied by any bonus ratios you have for the specific spell, its Magic Genus, or its tags.

-### 4. Determine if you cast the spell

-If your wyl output is equal to or greater than the spell’s wyl requirement, you cast the spell.

-If not, the spell might still go off, but as a less powerful version.
+Once the mana has been spent, it is converted into wyl output, and the spell is cast!

-### 5. Account for a target’s magic resist
+### 4. Account for a target’s magic resist

 If you effect a creature that has resistance to the spell, multiply the wyl output by the resist ratio to get the resulting wyl output on that creature